 Pea Milk (Ripple)

 Pea protein milk is a newer milk substitute on the market.
 It’s made from yellow peas and boasts equal protein to cow’s milk.
-It offers up omega-3 fats, a hefty dose of both calcium and vitamin D (more than cow’s milk).
+Nutritionally, it offers up omega-3 fats, and a heftier dose of both calcium and vitamin D than cow’s milk.

-Similar in nutrient composition to rice milk, oat milk is low in protein and calories and has considerable added sugar.
+Similar in nutrient composition to rice milk, oat milk is low in protein and calories and has a considerable amount of added sugar.

 As far as alternative milks go, flax milk is in the same boat with almond, cashew and coconut milks: virtually no protein content.
 However, it does have a decent dose of heart healthy omega-3 fats.

 I’ve put all this information together in a handy chart that’s easy to reference and refer.
 Click the blue box below to get access.